FWen/deblur-pmp/README.md

-# Deblur-PMP: Blind Image Deblurring Using Patch-Wise Minimal Pixels Regularization
+# Deblur-PMP: Efficient Blind Image Deblurring Using Patch-Wise Minimal Pixels Regularization

 This code is used to reproduce the results of the PMP based deblurring algortihm in the paper:
-F. Wen, R. Ying, P. Liu and T.-K. Truong, "Blind Image Deblurring Using Patch-Wise Minimal Pixels Regularization," arXiv preprint arXiv:1906.06642, 2019.
+F. Wen, R. Ying, Y. Liu, P. Liu and T.-K. Truong, "A Simple Local Minimal Intensity Prior and An Improved Algorithm for Blind Image Deblurring," IEEE Transactions on Circuits and Systems for Video Technology, 2020.

 This code is modified from that of Pan at http://vllab1.ucmerced.edu/∼jinshan/projects/dark-channel-deblur/, details please see the paper "J. Pan, D. Sun, H. Pfister, and M.-H. Yang, Blind image deblurring using dark channel prior, CVPR, 2016".